Modern pentathlon: Overall scoring and operation

-Proposed replacement of riding
+Replacement of riding with obstacle course racing

 The riding discipline attracted criticism during the 2020 Summer Olympics after multiple athletes in the women's event struggled to control their randomly-assigned horses.
 This culminated in the German team's coach, Kim Raisner, being removed from the event after striking a horse with her fist.
 Following the Games, in November 2021 it was reported that the UIPM was opening consultations on the proposed replacement of riding with another discipline.
-The decision was ratified during the UIPM's congress on 27 November 2021, with the changes intended to be implemented for the 2028 Summer Olympics.
+The decision was ratified during the UIPM's Congress on 27 November 2021, with the changes intended to be implemented for the 2028 Summer Olympics.
+According to critics of the decision, the UIPM voted for the change without consulting athletes, claiming force majeure.

-The decision was met with criticism from various athletes and bodies, who considered riding to be integral to Modern pentathlon.
-Some also accused the UIPM of hindering debate in favour of riding during the congress.
-More than 650 modern pentathletes signed a letter calling for the UIPM executive board to resign.
+The decision was met with criticism from various athletes and bodies, who considered riding to be integral to modern pentathlon.
+Some also accused the UIPM of hindering debate in favor of riding during the congress.
+More than 650 modern pentathletes signed a letter calling for the UIPM executive board to resign in November 2021.
 A group known as "Pentathlon United" called for the IOC to investigate the UIPM's governance, and proposed a plan to maintain riding with rule changes to bring them in line with those of the International Federation for Equestrian Sports (FEI), and a focus on animal welfare.

-In May 2022, the UIPM announced it would hold an obstacle racing test event alongside the 2022 Modern Pentathlon World Cup final in Ankara, citing that it had received the most support out of the over 60 disciplines proposed, was more cost-effective, would help make the event more attractive to a younger audience, and was "compatible with the DNA of modern pentathlon."
-The competition course was developed with input from World Obstacle, and the event featured a mix of athletes from both the obstacle racing and modern pentathlon communities.
+In May 2022, the UIPM announced it would hold an obstacle racing test event alongside the 2022 Modern Pentathlon World Cup final in Ankara, citing that it had received the most support out of the over 60 disciplines proposed, was more cost-effective, would help make the event more attractive to a younger audience, and was "compatible with the DNA of modern pentathlon".
+The competition course was developed with input from World Obstacle and Japanese broadcaster TBS (producer of the sports competition series Sasuke, whose format has been widely exported under the title Ninja Warrior), and the event featured a mix of athletes from both the obstacle racing and modern pentathlon communities.
+Australian gymnast Olivia Vivian—a grand finalist of Australian Ninja Warrior—won the gold in the women's competition.